 Mikumi National Park has over 500 bird species.
 These include migratory, savannah, and water birds.
 Common residents of the park include the Bateleur eagle, lilac-breasted roller, and cattle egret.

 The hippo pools are a good place to spot birds like the African fish eagle and hamerkop.
-The Mkata river offers great opportunities to see African openbills.
+The Mkata River offers great opportunities to see African openbills.

 Mikumi National Park has picnic sites like Mbuyuni, Millenium, and Mwanambogo.
 Food and drinks can be enjoyed here.
 Picnics are usually after indulging in game drives.

 There are two camping sites in Mikumi Park offering public and private camping.
-The private campsite is in Vuma hills while the public campsite is at Nkata plains.
+The private campsite is in Vuma Hills while the public campsite is at Nkata Plains.

 These campsites offer opportunities to view nature and hear the sounds of different animals in the wild.
 Basic facilities like toilets, bathrooms, kitchens, and water are available at these campsites.